Farewe/biogeonetworks/Readme.md

 strange links between regions may indicate records of introduced species\!).

-## Calculation of the Participation Coefficient
+## Step 8 Calculation of metrics for the network

+### 8.1 The Participation Coefficient

 The Participation Coefficient, introduced by [Bloomfield et al. 2018](https://onlinelibrary.wiley.com/doi/full/10.1111/ecog.02596),